 Country cooking is all about slow cooking.
-Simmering food for 12 hours, spending all day cooking and sitting down at the end of the day to see others enjoy the fruits of your labor.
+Simmering food for 12 hours, spending all day cooking, and sitting down at the end of the day to see others enjoy the fruits of your labor.

 Realistically, who has time for that?

-Good news is that you can fake that all day long cooking taste, in a matter of a few hours.
+The good news is that you can fake that all day long cooking taste, in a matter of a few hours.